 Politically Kennedy was under a lot of pressure after the fiasco of the failed Bay of Pigs invasion of Cuba.
 He knew that he needed to make a bold statement to the American people.

-The flight of Freedom 7 lasted about 15 minutes.
-It was a straight up and straight down affair On 5th May 1961 Alan Shepard was carried into orbit in the Freedom 7 spacecraft.
+On 5th May 1961 Alan Shepard was carried into orbit in the Freedom 7 spacecraft.
 Unlike Gagarin's complete orbit of the earth, Shepard's flight was much shorter.
 The whole flight lasted just fifteen minutes and Shepard splashed down just over 300 miles away.

 Despite the flight being so brief in comparison to Gagarin's, America now had it's own astronaut and Shepard became a national hero.